William Maclagan

-William Dalrymple Maclagan (18 June 1826 – 19 September 1910) was Archbishop of York from 1891 to 1908, when he resigned his office, and was succeeded in 1909 by Cosmo Gordon Lang, later Archbishop of Canterbury.
+William Dalrymple Maclagan (18 June 1826 – 19 September 1910) was Archbishop of York from 1891 to 1908, when he resigned his office.
+He was succeeded in 1909 by Cosmo Gordon Lang, later Archbishop of Canterbury.
 As Archbishop of York, Maclagan crowned Queen Alexandra in 1902.

 Early life

 Maclagan, the fifth son of a distinguished Scottish physician David Maclagan FRSE (1785–1865), was born in Edinburgh in 1826, and educated at the Royal High School.
 His elder brother was the surgeon and scholar Douglas Maclagan.
 He served five years in the Indian Army rising to the rank of lieutenant and resigning on grounds of ill health.

-In 1852, he enrolled at Peterhouse, Cambridge, where he received a degree in mathematics four years later; he was made a deacon that year (1856) in London, and served in the Church of England thereafter; he was ordained priest in 1857.
-In 1869, he was Rector at Newington, and in 1875, he was Vicar of St Mary Abbots, Kensington; both parishes being in London.
+In 1852, he matriculated at Peterhouse, Cambridge, where he received a degree in mathematics four years later; he was made a deacon that year (1856) in London, and served in the Church of England thereafter; he was ordained priest in 1857.
+In 1869, he became rector of Newington, and in 1875, vicar of St Mary Abbots, Kensington; both parishes being in the London conurbation.
 During this period, he composed several hymns.
 On 24 June 1878, he became Bishop of Lichfield, in the same year that he made a prestigious second marriage.